 Visa Fee on Arrival

-Please bring a recent passport sized photograph and change in USD, Euros or Pounds.
+Please bring a recent passport-sized photograph and change in USD, Euros or Pounds.

 Tourists are entitled to stay for a period of no more than 150 days in a calendar year.

-Tip: Most of the airlines provide an immigration arrival form on the airplane.
+Tip: Most airlines provide an immigration arrival form on the airplane.
 Fill up the form before your arrival to avoid hassle and save time.
 This is NOT a visa form!
 Even if you have a visa you are required to complete this form.
 You will find visa forms inside the airport.

 Step 4: Once you have passed through immigration and have been stamped into the country you will be wondering where to go next – it is not well signposted.
 But basically, turn right and head down the escalator.

 Step 6: Got your luggage?
 Think you can just head straight out of the airport?
 Think again!
 You might have to submit your customs forms (you will have received them, perhaps, on the plane).
-In general foreign tourists will not have to scan their luggage or have it checked.
+In general, foreign tourists will not have to scan their luggage or have it checked.
 Returnee Nepalese will.
-Now you need to find your luggage tag that you received hours or days before in the airport of your departure to show an official.
+Now you need to find the luggage tag that you received hours or days before in the airport of your departure to show an official.
 Is it really your luggage?
 The tag will tell!